ZachSumners/Chandra_SgrA-_FlarePipeline/README.md

 The pipeline will output a 'repro' sub-folder into the folder containing the observeration data. 'repro'contains various CIAO output files as well as lightcurve files.
 The pipeline runs a Bayesian Blocks algorithm to detect flares in the light curve, and outputs the results of the flare detection to a 'Results' sub-folder.

+## Additional Notes

+For more information on the data calibration methods and flare detection algorithm, see [this paper](https://ui.adsabs.harvard.edu/abs/2019ApJ...884..148B/abstract) from Elie Bouffard, and the associated code can be found [here](https://github.com/Elie23/X-ray-flare-simulator/tree/master).